andygongyb/SparseTrain/README.md

 **Currently, parsTrain only supports machines with AVX-512 support, such as the Intel Skylake-X generation**

+You can build SparseTrain by following MKL-DNN's build guide.
+Please build with Intel C++ Compiler (ICC).

 ## README from the original MKL-DNN

 Intel(R) Math Kernel Library for Deep Neural Networks (Intel(R) MKL-DNN) is